washer143/r.wjoinery-msp1/README.md

 ## About us
 * This page provides a deep insight to the owners skills and experience, with pictures aligned either side of each paragraph.
 A progress bar follows below giving a visual cue of customer satisfaction with the logo matching in color theme.
+As a user i want get a feel feel for the business, and the people behind it, this is what this page hopefully achieves for the business, by getting more personal.

 ![about-page](screenshots/about-us.png)

-* Following this, the progress bar which is responsive:
+* This is the progress bar that follows beneath which is responsive:

 ![progress-bar](screenshots/progress-bar.png)
 <img src="screenshots/progress-bar-responsive.png" width=25% height=25%>

 ## Services
-* This page provides a more in depth look at our services, with 6 pictures of varying joinery and carpentry work, we open the user up to a body of work with which they can feel comfortable in our abilities, a descriptive paragraph follows each image.
+* This page provides a more in depth look at our services, with 6 pictures of varying joinery and carpentry work, we open the user to a body of work with which they can feel comfortable in our abilities, a descriptive paragraph follows each image.

 <img src="screenshots/services-page-1.png" width=100% height=50%>

 <img src="screenshots/services-page-2.png" width=100% height=50%>
 ## Contact us
 * Containing a form block and address block, with a map spanning the width of the page beneath.
 This page strikes a different tone intentionally, aligning more with the navbar, footer and logo.
+This lets the user know they've landed on an important page, and to get in contact.

 ![contact-form](screenshots/contact-form.png)